The Hundred Line: Last Defense Academy: Reception

 The Hundred Line: Last Defense Academy garnered "generally favorable reviews", according to review aggregator site Metacritic.
 Both reviews in Eurogamer and Nintendo Life complimented the narrative for its frequent plot twists and compelling nature, with the Eurogamer reviewer wishing that some passages later in the game were a bit shorter.
-Nintendo Life and The Verge complimented the characters and their over-the-top nature, while a Nintendo World Report reviewer wrote: "If you don’t vibe with Kodaka's style of writing these highly exaggerated characters, I’m not sure The Hundred Line will change your mind," while concluding that "if you have enjoyed the large casts of a Danganronpa game, then know that The Hundred Line has possibly my favorite group of characters, which is saying a lot."
+Nintendo Life and The Verge complimented the characters and their over-the-top nature, while a Nintendo World Report reviewer wrote: "If you don't vibe with Kodaka's style of writing these highly exaggerated characters, I'm not sure The Hundred Line will change your mind," while concluding that "if you have enjoyed the large casts of a Danganronpa game, then know that The Hundred Line has possibly my favorite group of characters, which is saying a lot."
 Nintendo Life found the voice acting work strong, while noting there was not enough of it throughout the game.

 The tactical RPG gameplay was also praised by Eurogamer, Nintendo Life and The Verge.
 Nintendo Life found it satisfying without being drawn-out while Eurogamer said fans of the genre will find it "minimalist", while still finding it appropriately challenging.
 The Verge complimented that the battles were not like Fire Emblem or Triangle Strategy and had unique gameplay that "fills the gaping hole Fire Emblem Engage created and the Advance Wars remakes could not fix."
 For the other gameplay elements, Nintendo Life complimented the risk vs. reward standards of the boardgame, while Eurogamer found that it "exploring the outside world on the game board demanded a lot of patience from me every time.
 The events are too random, the paths wear out quickly."
 Nintendo World Report found the persuasion minigames to be underdeveloped.

 Shacknews found the focus on social and mini-games weakened the pacing.
 The reviewer wrote that allowing players entire in-game days to do this to "win a couple lines of sexual tensiony dialogue, just made me resent the Persona series for its crimes against the concept of portraying romance in video games."

+Rolling Stone included The Hundred Line: Last Defense Academy on their year-end best of list.
+The game was listed at seventh, with Christ Cruz writing that the games scope was "quite an investment, but The Hundred Line packs in an entire series worth of anime lore and excitement into a single package worth wringing dry."
+Gene Park of The Washington Post included the list in his honorable mentions for the years finest titles, concluding that it "seems to be among the best in the visual novel genre, but its daunting run time scared me away."
+Kotaku ranked the game fourth on its 2025 best games list, praising the game for its ambition and variety of genres throughout the routes.